SerenaRosi/PyPCN/README.md

 ## Dependencies

+### Automatic Installation

 Some dependencies, which are not distributed along with PyMOL, must be installed.
-PyPCN is equipped with an **automatic installation** process, but only available on Incentive PyMOL version 2.5.
+PyPCN is equipped with an **Automatic Installation** process, but only available on Incentive PyMOL version 2.5.

+### Manual Installation

 Please follow the instructions reported below for those cases in which the automatic installation is not supported (i.e. Open-Source PyMOL, Incentive PyMOL versions lower than 2.5, PyMOL setups in which the automatic installation fails for not widely known reasons).